panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 [Try the demo.](https://codesandbox.io/s/elated-jones-mflcv?file=/src/index.js)

 `getList(callback)` becomes more complex because it needs one more argument: the callback function.

+Also, inside `findPerson(who)` you have to supply a callback `getList(list => { ... })` to access the list properly.

 The code using callbacks is more difficult to follow because the flow of the computation is hidden in between callbacks.
-If you'd need to manage even more asynchronous operations using callbacks, you could easily end with the [callback hell](http://callbackhell.com/) problem.
+If you'd need to manage many asynchronous operations using callbacks, you would quickly find yourself with the [callback hell](http://callbackhell.com/) problem.

 While callbacks have their good place in JavaScript, still, let's find a better solution.